Home

 • The job itself is stressful.
 It may be a fast-paced environment where you cannot really take it easy; it may have to deal with large amounts of money where a small mistake can be very costly.

 • The conditions of the job make it stressful.
 I can remember my first job in London, working at a supermarket, where I would finish a shift at about 1am, and would have to start at 6am that same morning, gathering barely four hours of sleep between shifts.
-Needless to say, after a while I was exhausted!
+Needless to say, after a little while I was exhausted!

 • The people at work contribute to make it stressful.
 You may have to deal with a colleague who does not communicate about important tasks, or you may have a boss for whom nothing that you do is good enough.